Search by Keyword

 Chuck Berry was born Charles Edward Anderson Berry in St. Louis, Missouri on October 18th, 1926.
 The third of six children, Chuck had a love for many styles of music early in life, but especially acquired an interest in blues music which he played since his teenage years.
 He was deeply influenced by blues legend T. Bone Walker, whom he copied his guitar riffs and stage style from.

-In 1953, Berry played with the Johnnie Johnson Trio, a popular club band from East St. Louis, Illinois.
-Johnson continued with Berry throughout most of his successful career as pianist and songwriting partner.
+In 1953, Chuck Berry played with the Johnnie Johnson Trio, a popular club band from East St. Louis, Illinois.
+Their partnership continued throughout most of Johnnie Johnson's successful career as a pianist and songwritier.

-In 1955, Berry met blues legend Muddy Waters in Chicago, Illinois, who suggested he get in touch with Leonard Chess of Chess Records, who immediately signed Berry to a record contract that year.
-His first release was a country classic “Ida Red” which was changed to the name “Maybellene,” and became his first smash hit.
-It sold over a million copies and reached number one on the Billboard Rhythm and Blues chart as well as crossing over to the pop chart, reaching number five.
-Because rock and roll was in its’ infancy stages at this time, and because Berry was a black artist, his primary placements were on the Rhythm and Blues charts and remained this way throughout his chart career of the ‘50’s and ‘60’s.
+In 1955, Chuck Berry met blues legend Muddy Waters in Chicago, Illinois, who suggested he get in touch with Leonard Chess of Chess Records, who immediately signed Berry to a record contract that year.
+His first release was based on the country classic “Ida Red,” which Berry rechristened as “Maybellene,” becoming his first smash hit.
+It sold over a million copies and reached #1 on the Billboard Rhythm and Blues chart as well as crossing over to the pop chart, reaching #5.
+Because rock and roll was in its infancy at this time, and because Berry was a black artist, his primary placements were on the Rhythm and Blues charts and remained this way throughout his chart career of the ‘50s and ‘60s.

-After three more top ten placements in the Rhythm and Blues charts, he once again broke into the pop charts with his classic “Roll Over Beethoven” in 1956, reaching number 29.
-His inspiration for the song came from his sister Lucy always wanting to monopolize the family piano to play classical music while he wanted to play popular music.
+After three more top ten placements in the Rhythm and Blues charts, he once again broke into the pop charts with his classic “Roll Over Beethoven” in 1956, reaching #29, once again with Johnnie Johnson on piano.
+According to biographer Bruce Pegg in his book "Brown Eyed Handsome Man," the song was "inspired in part by the rivalry between his sister Lucy's classical music training and Berry's own self taught rough-and-ready music preference."
+Lucy regularly monopolized the family piano for playing classical music while Chuck wanted to play popular music.

-After a small comeback in the ‘70’s with his live novelty tune “My Ding-A-Ling,” which was the only number one hit of his career, Berry’s recording career slowly ground to a halt.
-In the ‘70’s, he continued performing live for oldies shows with various backing bands, actually travelling from town to town with his guitar feeling that wherever he would go he’d find a group to back him.
-This led to an impromptu jam session with John Lennon on the Mike Douglas Show in 1972, playing “Johnny B. Goode” and “Memphis Tennessee.”
+After a minor comeback in the ‘70s with his live novelty tune “My Ding-A-Ling,” which was his only #1 hit on the Billboard pop chart, Berry’s recording career slowly ground to a halt.
+In the ‘70s, he continued performing live for oldies shows with various backing bands, actually travelling from town to town with his guitar feeling that wherever he would go he’d find a group to back him.
+This led to an impromptu jam session with John Lennon on the Mike Douglas Show in 1972, playing “Johnny B. Goode” and “Memphis, Tennessee.”
 Getting paid in cash under the table for his live shows, he eventually pleaded guilty to tax evasion and was sentenced to four months in prison and 1,000 hours of community service, which he performed through benefit concerts.

 In November of 2000, Berry’s former pianist Johnnie Johnson filed suit against him alleging that he co-wrote over 50 songs with Berry, including “Roll Over Beethoven.”
 The suit was thrown out of court because too much time had gone by since the writing of these songs.
 Although uncredited, the truth of the matter may be that the song is in actuality a (Berry/Johnson) collaboration.

-Chuck Berry currently performs locally in the St. Louis area as well as periodically touring abroad.
+Chuck Berry continued to perform locally in the St. Louis area as well as periodically touring abroad.
 His 2008 European tour took him to Sweden, Finland, England, Ireland, Switzerland and Spain.
-Although he has permanently retired from recording, his concert performances continue to include the classic “Roll Over Beethoven,” which was listed at #97 in Rolling Stone Magazine’s “500 Greatest Songs Of All Time.”
+Although he had permanently retired from recording, his concert performances continued to include the classic “Roll Over Beethoven,” which in 2004 was listed at #97 in Rolling Stone Magazine’s "500 Greatest Songs Of All Time."
+Sadly, Chuck Berry passed away on March 18th, 2017 at his home near Wentzville, Missouri.

-The second recording session for their second British album “With The Beatles” occurred on July 30th, 1963.
+The second recording session for their second British album “With The Beatles” occurred on July 30th, 1963 at EMI Studio Two.
 They were in for the long haul that day, there being a morning session as well as an evening session, the latter running from 5 to 11 pm.
 It was in the middle of this evening session that The Beatles began and finished “Roll Over Beethoven,” one of three vocal contributions from George Harrison on their second British album.

-August 21st was the date chosen to attach the guitar riff of ‘take eight’ to the completed ‘take seven.’
-After this was performed by George Martin and engineers Norman Smith and Geoff Emerick in EMI’s studio three, they then created the mono mix for the song as well as the seven other songs that had been completed so far for the new album.
+Back at EMI Studios, August 21st, 1963 was also the date chosen to edit together the "take eight" guitar ending to the completed "take seven."
+After this was performed by George Martin and engineers Norman Smith and Geoff Emerick in the control room of EMI’s Studio Three, they then created the mono mix for the song as well as for the seven other songs that had been completed so far for the new album.
 This is the mono mix heard on the British album but not on the American release.

-On October 29th, 1963, the same EMI staff (with the mysterious engineer known only by the initials B.T.) reconvened in EMI’s studio three to mix the entire new Beatles album for stereo.
-This is the stereo version of the song heard on the American “Beatles’ Second Album,” although Capitol engineers decided to add extra reverb onto the recording to create a more ‘punchy’ sound.
-Instead of using the mono mix made on August 21st, Capitol created their own mono mix by combining both channels of the stereo mix into one frequency, which was standard practice at that time.
-The superior quality of the mono mix heard on the British release was not heard in the US until February 26th, 1987 with the release of “With The Beatles” on CD.
+On October 29th, 1963, the same EMI staff (with the mysterious engineer known only by the initials B.T.) reconvened in EMI’s Studio Three to mix the entire new Beatles album for stereo.
+This is the stereo version of the song heard on the American “Beatles’ Second Album,” although Capitol engineers decided to add extra reverb onto the recording to create a more "punchy" sound.
+Instead of using the mono mix made on August 21st, 1963, Capitol created their own "Type B" foldover mono mix by combining both channels of the stereo mix into one, which was standard practice at that time.
+The superior quality of the mono mix on the British release was not heard in the US until January of 1987 with the "Original Master Recording" vinyl release of “With The Beatles” by Mobile Fidelity Sound Lab.

 The Beatles entered the recording studio once more with “Roll Over Beethoven” on April 19th, 1964.
 This was in order to record the soundtrack to the British television show “Around The Beatles,” which was broadcast on May 6th and June 8th on British TV.
 The audio recording was done between 10 am and 8:30 pm at London’s IBC Studios on three-track tape with Jack Good as producer and Terry Johnson and future Beatles producer Glyn Johns engineering.
-The version of the song recorded this day was a highly abbreviated version of the song, eliminating the third verse as well as both verses after the solo.
-This was done in order to fit more performances into the television program.
+The song was recorded this day in a highly abbreviated version, eliminating the third verse as well as both verses after the solo, this being done in order to fit more performances into the television program.

 Sometime between December 1 - 17, 1991, George Harrison and his band (including Eric Clapton) recorded the song live during their tour of Japan, the result being released on the album "Live In Japan" on July 14th, 1992.